Famke2604/NLPSpamDetection/README.md

 |   Micro    |   97.47 % |  97.47%|  97.47 %|

-The FP/FN/TP/TN rates were as follows:
+The NB confusion matrix looks as follows:

 |                  |    Spam   |   Ham   |
 |      :---:       |   :---:   |  :---:  |